 Scott manages grants that examine the body’s responses to burns, traumatic injuries and surgery at all levels—from molecular and cellular changes to the body-wide reactions seen in critically ill patients.

-Until her retirement in April 2016, Helen oversaw the review of a broad range of research, research training, research education and center grant applications assigned to NIGMS.
-She also sat on the NIH committee that develops, implements and evaluates review policies and procedures for all types of grant applications.
+Helen oversees the review of a broad range of research, research training, research education and center grant applications assigned to NIGMS.
+She also sits on the NIH committee that develops, implements and evaluates review policies and procedures for all types of grant applications.

 Before her retirement in December 2012, Laurie was our expert on the genetics and genomics of behavior and circadian clocks in a wide variety of model organisms.
 She also managed grants on transcription mechanisms.